geonhuiy/SensorMobileProject/README.md

 ## How to setup and use
-1. Clone the repository and run with Android Studio
+1. Clone the repository from and run with Android Studio
 1. Run Funplus on one device, and ParentPlus on another
 1. Allow permission with camera, location, Microphone and storage
 1. Images for ARcore scanning are in assets folder